0x80/firestore-mobx/README.md

 **DISCLAIMER** This library is still very new and based on my personal experience using Firestorter.
 If there are any features that you miss and deem essential, please let me know.
-It is well possible that I have overlooked some use-cases.
+It is well possible that I have overlooked some valid use-cases.

 ## Features

-- A flexible and un-opinionated API surface
+- A minimal and un-opinionated API surface
 - Written in Typescript with strict typings
 - Minimal dependencies (only Firebase and MobX really)